GAumala/blog/static/posts/2018-09-03-is-this-finally-working-oh-hello-world.md

 YouTube link, I know, the irony).
 Also, I like working with servers.
 I already pay every month for a small VPS from Digital Ocean in which I have deployed a few self-hosted apps for my own private use.
-Managing a public website seemed like the next step, and fun challenge as well, so I went for it.
+Managing a public website seemed like the next step, and a fun challenge as well, so I went for it.

 Before writing any code, you should always list your design goals.
 I thought about my goals for a long time, and this is what I came up with: